12 Adjustment

 Somalia 58.1 53.4

-The numbers in Table 12.1 faithfully reflect the overall situation in the different countries.
+The numbers in Table tbl-life-expectancy faithfully reflect the overall situation in the different countries.
 Yet, without adjustment, they are not well suited to inform about specific situations.
 For example, life expectancies are usually calculated separately for males and females, acknowledging a significant association of life expectancy with sex, not just the availability of medical care.
 We will call such a strategy “groupwise adjustment” because it’s based on acknowledging difference between groups.
 You’ll see similar groupwise adjustment of life expectancy on the basis of race/ethnicity.

 Over many years teaching epidemiology at Macalester College, I asked students to consider life-expectancy tables and make policy suggestions for improving things.
 Almost always, their primary recommendations involved improving access to health care, especially for the elderly.

 But life expectancy is not mainly, or even mostly, about old age.
 Two critical determinants are infant mortality and lethal activities by males in their late teenage and early adult years.
 If we want to look at conditions in the elderly, we need to consider elderly people separately, not mixed in with infants, children, and adolescents.
 For reasons we won’t explain here, with life expectancy calculations it’s routine to calculate a separate “life expectancy at age X” for each age year.
-Table 12.2 shows, according to the World Health Organization, how many years longer a 70-year old can expect to live.
-The 30-year difference between Japan and Somalia seen in Table 12.1 is reduced, for 70-year olds, to about a decade.
+Table tbl-life-expectancy-at-70 shows, according to the World Health Organization, how many years longer a 70-year old can expect to live.
+The 30-year difference between Japan and Somalia seen in Table tbl-life-expectancy is reduced, for 70-year olds, to about a decade.
 The differences between males and females are similarly reduced

 Table 12.2: Life expectancy at age 70.
 (Main source: World Health Organization) average of 65-74 year olds)